On this page

 - opening marketing, including advertising

-- website design, internet connection/hosting fees, domain name registration.
+- website design, web hosting fees, SSL certificate and domain name registration.

 Often businesses will need to employ staff from the beginning.
 If you need staff, you should consider: